aimms/user-guide/aimms-ide/Solvers/CPLEX/General/CPLEX_General_-_Farkas_Infeasibility_Proof.rst

 Assume the values returned for the constraints are stored in an array :math:`y[]` which has the following interpretation.
 For the *i*\ -th constraint, if that constraint is a less-than-or-equal-to constraint, :math:`y[i] \leq 0` holds; if that constraint is a greater-than-or-equal-to constraint, :math:`y[i] \geq 0` holds.
-Thus, where :math:`b` is the right-hand-side vector for the given linear program, :math:`A` is the constraint matrix, and x denotes the vector of variables, :math:`y` may be used to derive the following valid inequality:
+Thus, where :math:`b` is the right-hand-side vector for the given linear program, :math:`A` is the constraint matrix, and :math:`x` denotes the vector of variables, :math:`y` may be used to derive the following valid inequality:

 .. math::

-   y^TA x >\geq y^Tb
+   y^TA x \geq y^Tb

 Here :math:`y` is being interpreted as a column vector, and math:`y^T` denotes the transpose of :math:`y`.
 The real point of